LordLuceus/melvin/README.md

 You can type `?help` to get a brief overview of the commands.
 Melvin's default prefix is `?`, but just mentioning him will work as well.
 You can change the prefix with the `?prefix` command, e.g. `?prefix !`.
 Issuing this command without any arguments will output the current prefix for your server.

-The `?roll` command is what you use to roll dice.
+`?roll` is the main dice rolling command.
 The dice parser is very advanced and supports many different types of dice notation.
 Here are some examples of what you can do:

 - `?roll d20` - The standard die roll.
 You can roll up to 999 dice with any number of sides.
 - `?roll 4d8+5` - Roll dice with a modifier.